jwodder/gamdam/README.rst

 Options
 -------

+--addurl-opts OPTIONS           Extra options to pass to the ``git-annex
+                                addurl`` command.
+Note that multiple options & arguments need to be quoted as a single string, which must also use proper shell quoting internally; e.g., ``--addurl-opts="--user-agent
+                                'gamdam via git-annex'"``.

 -C DIR, --chdir DIR             The directory in which to download files;
                                 defaults to the current directory.
 If the directory does not exist, it will be created.